7 Common Spiritual Symbols And Their Meanings

 Hamsa is the Arabic word for “five” and represents the five digits of the hand.
 The Hamsa is the universal sign of protection and is often combined with the Evil Eye to ward anyone who wants to harm you.
 According to the history of this symbol, if anyone looks at you with evil intentions while you are carrying this symbol, they will be unable to cause you harm.

 2) The Tree of Life

 The tree of life has been represented by many different cultures and religions worldwide.
 For example, in Christianity, it is seen as the tree in the garden of Eden that Adam and Eve picked the forbidden fruit.

 Generally, the tree of life is seen as having a connection between the earth elements (earth, wind, air, and fire) and represents the infinite connection of all things in creation.

 One of the main symbols of sacred geometry, the Flower of Life, is seen to contain all of the patterns of creation within it.
 It consists of 7 or more overlapping symbols.
 The flower of life dates back to almost every ancient culture and is considered one of the sacred formations that creation arose from.

 This sign represents the harmonization of duality.
 It signifies the unity between masculine and feminine energies.
 The yin yang is a spiritual reminder that balance between the light and the darkness provides the most holistic approach to living a meaningful life.
 The universe abides by the law of balance.

 5) The Lotus Flower

 This is a well-known ancient Egyptian symbol of life.
-The ahnk essentially looks a lot like a cross, but with a loop for the top arm.
-It’s meaning is a bit debatable, but the most accepted meaning of the symbol is that it is a symbol of eternal life and regeneration.
+The ankh essentially looks like a cross but with a loop for the top arm.
+Its meaning is a bit debatable, but the most accepted definition of the symbol is that it symbolizes eternal life and regeneration.
 It was often used in funerals and tombs in ancient Egypt.
-Today, it is often carried by people as a sign of life and spiritual wisdom.
+Today, it is usually carried by people as a sign of life and spiritual wisdom.